dvglc/svsal/docs/API.md

 * <https://id.salamanca.school/works.W0004:pFOL7V>
 * <https://id.salamanca.school/works.W0013:vol2.frontmatter.p1>

-(This way of identifying sections is inspired by the [Canonical Text Services](http://cite-architecture.github.io/ctsurn/overview/) specification, but diverges in some points, such as http instead of urn scheme and the eschewal of ranges and subreferences.
+(This way of identifying sections is inspired by the [Canonical Text Services](http://cite-architecture.github.io/ctsurn/overview/) specification, but diverges in some points, such as http instead of urn scheme and the eschewal of ranges and subreferences.^[Cf. <https://blog.salamanca.school/de/2016/11/15/whats-in-a-uri-part-1/>, also mentioning more literature.]
 Depending on user feedback, we may implement this later.)

 ## Endpoint-specific information